Bringing clarity to a noisy enterprise notification system

 Crowded inboxes for admin users.

 Partner administrator roles receive the greatest number of communications regarding their account.
-This is multiplied for admins responsible for several partner accounts.
+This is multiplied for admins responsible for more than one partner account.

 Simple in-app experience.